Home » How To Tell If A Hermit Crab Is Pregnant

 How Do Hermit Crabs Choose a Mate?

 If a female hermit crab isn’t interested in breeding, she’ll ignore any propositions from a male.
-A female in season will cease releasing pheromones after 3-4 days and will hide in her shell until this period passes.
+The female will cease releasing pheromones after 3-4 days and will hide in her shell until this period passes.

-As a rule, larger males will approach females of equivalent size.
-The bigger the female hermit crab, the more eggs she’ll be able to carry.
-Smaller males will gravitate to smaller females to avoid confrontation with a rival.
+Large males will approach females of equivalent size.
+The bigger the female hermit crab, the more eggs she can carry.
+Smaller males gravitate to smaller females to avoid confrontation with rivals.

 Will My Hermit Crabs Breed?

-If two hermit pet hermit crabs are going to mate, it’ll usually happen between February and August – most often in June and July.
-However, captive hermit crabs rarely breed for two reasons:
+If two hermit hermit crabs are going to mate, it’ll usually happen between February and August.
+June and July are most common.
+However, captive hermit crabs seldom breed for these reasons:

 • Wild hermit crabs mate in the ocean while the tide is high.

-• Hermit crabs lay eggs in the sea, then leave their young to complete their life cycle.
+• Hermit crabs lay eggs in the sea, leaving their zoea to complete their life cycle.

-It’s challenging to trick captive hermit crabs into thinking their surroundings match a wild habitat.
-You may be able to achieve this if you set up a specialist breeding tank, but it takes effort and patience.
+It’s difficult to trick captive hermit crabs into thinking their surroundings match a wild habitat.
+You may achieve this if you set up a specialist breeding tank, but it remains unlikely.

-• Smooth legs – those of a male hermit crab are covered with fine hairs.
+• Smooth legs – The legs of a male hermit crab are covered with fine hairs.

-• Legs on the left of the abdomen; males don’t have legs here.
+• There are legs on the left of the abdomen because males don’t have legs in this area.

 • Gonopores above the legs, as opposed to a penis.
-The Royal Society explains how a hermit crab’s penis covers up to 60% of its body size.
+The Royal Society explains how a hermit crab’s penis accounts for up to 60% of its body size.

-• Slightly smaller than a male, especially when younger.
+• Slightly smaller than a male when younger.

-If a hermit crab is pregnant, a swollen egg sac will be attached to her abdomen.
-This will be deep, fire truck red, growing in size as the pregnancy evolves.
-The sac fades to gray when the female is ready to lay her eggs.
+If a hermit crab is gravid, a swollen egg sac will be attached to the abdomen.
+This will be deep red, growing in size as the process evolves.
+The sac fades to gray when she’s ready to lay her eggs.

-You may not immediately spot this egg sac, as your hermit crab’s shell will likely shield it.
+You may not immediately see the egg sac because the hermit crab’s shell will likely shield it.
 Pregnant hermit crabs rarely trade shells as they’re keen to protect their unborn young.

-The pregnancy cycle of a hermit crab lasts around a month.
-Throughout these four weeks, the egg sac on the female’s abdomen will grow increasingly prominent and fade in color.
-What was once a bright and vivid red will become a duller gray.
+The entire cycle lasts around a month.
+The egg sac on the female’s abdomen will grow increasingly prominent and fade in color.
+What was once a bright and vivid red will become a dull gray.

 How Do Hermit Crabs Give Birth?

 Her maternal duties are concluded as soon as a female hermit crab has cast away her eggs.
-Hermit crabs don’t care for their young, nor will they recognize offspring if they survive long enough to evolve into adults that join a colony.
+Hermit crabs don’t care for their young, nor will they recognize their offspring.

 Her reproductive cycle restarts as soon as a hermit crab has given birth.
-The female hermit crab will enter season and release pheromones every few days, and males will again begin exhibiting interest in mating.
+The female hermit crab will enter ‘season’ and release pheromones every few days, and males will again show interest in mating.

 How Many Babies Do Hermit Crabs Have?

-Don’t be alarmed if your captive hermit crab is pregnant – this doesn’t mean thousands of new pets to care for.
-Upon hatching from an egg, the hermit crab life cycle begins.
+Upon hatching from an egg, the hermit crab’s life cycle begins.
 This unfolds as follows:

-JuvenileOf the thousands of eggs that hatched, just a tiny number will have survived to this third stage of evolution.
-After a month buried under the sand, a megalopa emerges as a juvenile hermit crab that must find a shell.
+JuvenileOf the thousands of eggs that hatched, just a tiny number will survive.
+After a month under the sand, a megalopa emerges as a juvenile hermit crab that must find a shell.

 How Many Times Can a Hermit Crab Get Pregnant?

-Female hermit crabs like to reproduce while young because this freezes the molting cycle.
-Every time a hermit crab molts, it increases in size and thus needs to identify a new shell.
-If the hermit crab remains the same size, less trading is required.
+Female hermit crabs reproduce while young because this freezes the molting cycle.
+Each time a hermit crab molts, it increases in size and needs a new shell.

-Older hermit crabs can and will continue to breed.
-After a few years, hermit crabs will have experienced multiple molts and increased mass.
-A larger female is more attractive to an equally mature male hermit crab, as she will be able to carry more eggs.
+After a few years, hermit crabs will have experienced many molts and increased mass.
+A larger female is more attractive to a mature male hermit crab because she can carry more eggs.

 Like most animals that are low on nature’s food chain, hermit crabs are driven by an instinct to propagate their species.
-Few eggs survive the evolution into adult hermit crabs, so the more eggs are laid, the greater the chances of population expansion.
+Few eggs survive the evolution into adult hermit crabs, so the more eggs are laid.

 What to Do if Your Hermit Crab is Pregnant

-If your female hermit crab is pregnant, she doesn’t need to give birth.
+If a female hermit crab is gravid, she doesn’t need to release her eggs.
+She’ll avoid salt water.

-If you want to assist a female give birth, move her to a large, isolated tank.
-This habitat will need to contain a large saltwater tub – big enough to replicate the idea of giving birth in the ocean but not so oversized that your hermit crab will drown.
+If you want to assist a female in giving birth, move her to a large, isolated tank.
+This habitat must contain a large saltwater tub to replicate the release of eggs in the ocean.

-Once the eggs are laid and hatched, this water needs to be filled with microplankton to feed the zoeae.
-Those that survive – and there will not be many – will then crawl onto the substrate and bury themselves, as in the wild.
+Once the eggs are hatched, microplankton are needed to feed the zoeae.
+Those that survive will crawl onto the substrate to bury themselves to avoid being eaten and the sun’s UV rays.